ravi-s7/DevGround/readme.md

 ---

-## Contributions

-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request.

----

 ## License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute the code with attribution.
 See the [LICENSE](LICENSE) file for more details.

 ---

-Happy Coding! 😊